 The second annual Goalkeepers will take place the 25-26th of September, at Jazz at Lincoln Center in New York City, as world leaders gather for the UN General Assembly.
-Goalkeepers ’18 will begin with the Global Goals Awards ceremony on the evening of the 25th, followed by a daytime event on the 26th.
+The Global Goals Awards ceremony will be held on the evening of the 25th, followed by a daytime event on the 26th.
+For more information on Goalkeepers '18, visit the new website here.

 The Bill & Melinda Gates Foundation started Goalkeepers last year because, despite remarkable advances in the fight against poverty, inequality and disease, the job is not yet finished.
 Progress is possible, but it is not inevitable and that’s why Goalkeepers was designed.
 It is a catalyst for action, bringing leaders from around the world to share what is working, what’s not and to forge new partnerships for action.